 ●Ensuring that interested members of the public are aware that a vehicle is being offered for sale by adopting certain advertising requirements, which will reduce claims that no one showed up at the public auction to bid on an abandoned vehicle.

 ●Complying with the requirements under Iowa Code section 321.89 that a public auction, if one was held, actually took place by requiring a bidder registry.

 ●Requiring a seller of an abandoned vehicle at auction to complete an odometer disclosure statement when an odometer statement is required under Iowa Code section 321.71.

 ●Clarifying that the costs of advertising the public auction to sell an abandoned vehicle, when submitted with the abandoned vehicle report, are reimbursable in accordance with Iowa Code section 321.89(4)"c" and Chapter 480.

 Good-faith purchaser.
 New subrules are added to create consistency with Iowa Code section 321.89(4)"a" by protecting good-faith purchasers of abandoned vehicles that might otherwise be encumbered by liens.
-The proposed amendments provide that despite any noncompliance on the part of the police authority or private entity with the requirements for disposing of an abandoned vehicle, a good-faith purchaser of an abandoned vehicle takes title free and clear of all liens and a county treasurer shall process the registration and issue a title for an abandoned vehicle accordingly.
+The amendments provide that despite any noncompliance on the part of the police authority or private entity with the requirements for disposing of an abandoned vehicle, a good-faith purchaser of an abandoned vehicle takes title free and clear of all liens and a county treasurer shall process the registration and issue a title for an abandoned vehicle accordingly.